 ON THE ROAD IN HOLLAND

-Make sure you understand the road signs you see in the Netherlands…
+Understand the various road signs you see in the Netherlands…

 The road network in the Netherlands is dense and busy but in good condition.
 Rules and road signs are similar to those of other mainland European countries.